 This experimental stop motion feature by two Chilean artists is a disturbing fairytale about a young woman, Maria, who escapes from a German sect.
 The directors were inspired by a former “nazi cult” in the south of Chile.
 Haunted by cult members and by an archetypical big bad wolf, Maria finds refuge in a house in a dark forest where she lives with two children.

 The directors worked with lifesize sets inhabited by extremely uncanny looking characters constructed from tape, paper mache, strings or painted on the walls.
 The characters are in a constant state of flux, materializing and dissolving from one scene to the next, mirroring the eternal cycle of life, decay and death.
 The animation was filmed over the course of several years at art galleries and museum all over the world.
-A must see film that creeps under your skin.
+An incredible film that creeps under your skin.

 The Breadwinner – Nora Twomey

-I’m really surprised this film did not get the wide international theater release it deserves.
+I’m surprised that The Breadwinner did not get the wide international theater release it deserved.
 If you’re in the US you can organize your own screening through the Theatrical On Demand service, Gathr.
-The Breadwinner is on Netflix in some countries, including The Netherlands.
+You can watch it on Netflix in some countries though, including The Netherlands.
 It picked up the Jury Award and the Audience Award in the competition section in Annecy.

 Another Day of Life – Raúl de La Fuente and Damian Nenow

 I’m usually not big on war movies, but this docudrama made a big impression.
 And it features some of the most dynamic camera work I’ve seen in animation.